ghadfield32/nba_mcp_langgraph/README.md

 We recommend **using Grafana as a single pane of glass**—it can host all four dashboards (plus any future ones) in one UI.
 That keeps everything centralized:

 - **One login**, **one data source configuration**, and **consistent alerts**.
-- Easily create a **“folder”** inside Grafana called “NBA MCP” to group these dashboards.
+- Easily create a **"folder"** inside Grafana called "NBA MCP" to group these dashboards.

 ---